Posterior Analysis

 • Generate 10,000 draws after convergence and save every tenth draw.

 Even though both produce a sample consisting one thousand draws, the second approach with thinning can produce a higher effective sample size when the draws are positively correlated.
-That’s because the autocorrelation \(\rho_t\) for the thinned sequence is equivalent to \(\rho_{10t}\) in the unthinned sequence, so the sum of the autocorrelations will be lower and thus the effective sample size higher.
+That’s because the autocorrelation \(\rho_t\) for the thinned sequence is equivalent to \(\rho_{10t}\) in the unthinned sequence, so the sum of the autocorrelations usually will be lower and thus the effective sample size higher.

 Now contrast the second approach above with the unthinned alternative,